-Manning Elementary School came close to meeting its goals in all three areas.
-A decrease of 6% was noted in indication of schools improving or remaining the same over the past three years.
-We are maintaining high targets for both performance measures as we continue our efforts to involve parents more directly in the implementation of our school goals, and to enable parents to more fully support their children towards success in school.
+Manning Elementary School showed an increase in all three areas but did not meet all set targets.
+We are maintaining high targets for performance measures as we continue our efforts to involve parents more directly in the implementation of our school goals, and to enable parents to more fully support their children towards success in school.